Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Conclusions and Open Challenges

 There is currently no standardized benchmark suite for evaluating security in neuromorphic systems.
 A key direction is the development of open-source benchmarking platforms combining device-level variability with neural simulation, enabling reproducible evaluations of leakage, fault injection, and adversarial robustness within the spiking domain.
-In addition, standardized metrics for security evaluation—analogous to NIST benchmarks for randomness or SAT-based tests for PUF uniqueness—are urgently needed.
+In addition, the field needs standardized evaluation metrics tailored to each security objective.
+TRNGs should be assessed using entropy estimates, output bias, autocorrelation, throughput, and statistical test suites such as NIST SP800-22 and SP800-90B, whereas PUFs should be evaluated through uniqueness, reliability, uniformity, bit aliasing, environmental stability, and resistance to modeling attacks.
 These systems must account for real-world sources of variability, such as thermal drift, radiation impact, and aging effects (all critical to security), to better simulate deployment conditions.
-Finally, public repositories of tested countermeasures and archived attack logs would foster open collaboration and accelerate progress across the community.
+Finally, public repositories of tested countermeasures and archived attack logs would support open collaboration and accelerate progress across the community.

-Furthermore, implementing energy-aware security protocols that dynamically scale protections based on the available energy budget could be crucial for real-time and edge applications.
+Furthermore, implementing energy-aware security protocols that dynamically scale protections based on the available energy budget could be crucial for energy-constrained and latency-sensitive neuromorphic deployments.
 Trade-offs must also be carefully managed between the area and power overhead introduced by shielding or power balancing techniques and the actual leakage reduction they offer.
-Another promising direction is to use memristive PUFs to securely bootstrap weights during initialization, embedding unique hardware fingerprints into each neuromorphic device.
-Techniques such as anomaly detection in spike statistics or self-checking neurons to verify spike integrity could provide first steps toward resilience, especially against fault injection and Hardware Trojan attacks.
+Another promising direction is to use device-specific PUF responses to authenticate devices and protect weight provisioning during initialization, embedding unique hardware fingerprints into each neuromorphic device.
+Techniques such as anomaly detection in spike statistics, hardware fuzzing to stress-test rare fault and leakage behaviors, or self-checking neurons to verify spike integrity could provide first steps toward resilience, especially against fault injection and hardware Trojan attacks.